-What is the new Election Alert program?
+What is the Election Alert program?

-The Election Alert program is a proactive strategy of the ROC designed to remind organisations by letter about three months before a scheduled election that their prescribed information will be due soon.
+The election alerts program is a proactive strategy of the ROC designed to remind organisations by courtesy letter about 3 months before a scheduled election that their prescribed information will be due soon.
 It is designed to help organisations achieve voluntary compliance.

 How long does it take the ROC to process my election?

 We try to assess the prescribed information as quickly as possible but timelines will be affected by the complexity of the election, workloads and other factors.
 We have a Key Performance Indicator of having election decisions issued within 40 working days, but often do so much quicker.

-I have a question about how the election will be run, or how long the election will take, who can I talk to?
+I have a question about how the election will be run, or how long the election will take.
+Who can I talk to?

 Once the decision has been issued instructing the AEC to arrange the election, the ROC has no further role.
 For information about how long the election will take or what processes are involved please contact the AEC.